Learn

 What is a Certificate of Deposit (CD)?

-A CD is a bank account with a fixed interest rate that is usually higher than a regular savings account.
+A CD is an account with a fixed interest rate that is generally higher than a regular savings account.
 CDs typically have a fixed-term length and a fixed date of withdrawal, known as the maturity date.
 CDs generally have a minimum dollar balance that must be invested and sometimes a maximum dollar amount you can invest.
 You can generally invest funds in a CD for terms between three months and five years.
-CDs typically do not have monthly fees associated with them, but most have early withdrawal penalties.
+CDs typically do not have monthly fees associated with them, but most have early withdrawal fees.

 How is a CD different from a savings account?